 Get in contact with more senior students or CU SOM alumni that are/have trained at other surgical residency programs (See Alumni Page on Surgical Society website).

 Get to know faculty, especially Drs.
-Nehler (General Surgery Residency Program Director), Whitehill (Third and 4th Year Course Director) and Grover (Department Chairman).
+Nehler (General Surgery Residency Program Director), Whitehill (Third and 4th Year Course Director) and Schulick (Department Chairman).

 This depends on your goals and personality.
 There is no one answer for everyone.

 Denver Health: offers the most rigorous experience and the most representative experience of a surgery residency.
 Requires a very self-sufficient personality to do well.

 University Hospital: great contact with departmental faculty.
 You will see more specialized surgical cases.
 Very nurturing environment.
 More didactic teaching sessions.

 AHEC sites: great clinical and operative experience.
 Often you are the only student and get to first assist on cases.
 Downside is you don’t get contact with CU faculty or formal teaching sessions; however, many students who go into surgery feel that this was their best surgical rotation.